-The concept described here is the starting point for the SD phase process of iteration between the concept and the science requirements.
+The concept described here is the starting point for the system design phase of d-IFS.
+In this first design phase we will carry out a process of iteration between the concept and the science requirements.
 At this point, we can identify a number of technical issues that need to be considered, in effect representing the trade space for this design.
 Our overall approach to the design will include design to cost considerations as well as strategies to balance risk, particularly by choosing conservative, heritage based designs where they are suitable and do not compromise performance.
 In the sections that follow we briefly discuss the major design issues and identify the key related activities that will take place during the system design.
 To structure this discussion we have organized the issues according to the top levels of the product structure associated with the current design concept.